keptn/keptn.github.io/content/docs/0.16.x/integrations/webhooks/_index.md

 A convenient way to add event properties to the URL or custom payload is the property picker.

 To use this, put your cursor in the URL or text field at the spot where you would like to customize the payload.
-Clicking the *computer* icon will open a list of data fields you can add to the payload or URL.
-This list of data fields is derived from the event your webhook is subscribed to.
+Clicking the *computer* icon opens a list of data fields you can add to the payload or URL.
+This list of data fields is derived from the event to which your webhook is subscribed.

 {{< popup_image
 link="./assets/customize-payload.png"